First patients drive through coronavirus testing site in Mays Landing

-First responders and healthcare workers with prescriptions for the test — police officers, EMTs, nurses and doctors — were given priority for the first few days of testing here, and some 50 cars were lined up to enter the parking lot behind the mall at 10 a.m.
+First responders and health care workers with prescriptions for the test — police officers, EMTs, nurses and doctors — were given priority for the first few days of testing at the site, and some 50 cars were lined up to enter the parking lot behind the mall at 10 a.m.

-Chris, a registered nurse in acute care at a local hospital who asked to be identified only by his first name, said he had come in contact with a patient who tested positive for COVID-19 and had been experiencing symptoms, including a cough, itchy throat, nasal congestion and chest discomfort.
+Chris, an acute-care nurse at a local hospital who asked to be identified only by his first name, said he had come in contact with a patient who tested positive for COVID-19 and had been experiencing symptoms, including a cough, itchy throat, nasal congestion and chest discomfort.
 He experiences most of those symptoms, minus the cough, with seasonal allergies.
 He wanted to check and be sure and got in line at 9:30 a.m.

 “From what I’ve heard, the symptoms can be very (minimal), asymptomatic, or full-out symptoms,” Chris said.